atextor/OGIT-wiki/API-Reference.md

 * `get`: get a GraphIT object via id
 * `create`: create a GraphIT object via type
 * `update`: update an existing GraphIT object (MODIFY the node, add, overwrite and delete properties) see http://stackoverflow.com/a/630475
-* `write`: write an existing GraphIT object (REPLACE the node, write the object as in the request) see http://stackoverflow.com/a/630475
+* `replace`: replace an existing GraphIT object (REPLACE the node, write the object as in the request) see http://stackoverflow.com/a/630475
 * `delete`: delete an existing GraphIT object
 * `connect`: connect two existing GraphIT objects via connection-type
 * `query`: run queries against GraphIT